The At-Home Blood Testing Buyer's Guide: Function vs InsideTracker vs Lifeforce vs Mito

 Honest framing: the testing is the easy part.
 The value gap between platforms is interpretation and action - whether you get an MD who reads the panel, recommends changes, and (on some platforms) prescribes treatment, versus a dashboard that leaves you to figure it out.

-### 1. Biomarker breadth Comprehensive annual platforms (Function Health, Mito Health) run 100+ markers. À la carte testing (imaware) lets you buy single panels (thyroid, hormones, metabolic) without a membership.
+### 1. Biomarker breadth Comprehensive annual platforms run a broad panel - Function Health at 160+ markers, Mito Health at 100+. À la carte testing (Labcorp OnDemand) lets you buy single panels (thyroid, hormones, metabolic) without a membership.
 InsideTracker sits in between with blood + DNA + a focus on actionable nutrition/fitness targets.

 ### 2. Clinician layer (the big one) This is where the money goes.
-Mito Health and Lifeforce include real MD consults that interpret your panel and build a plan.
-Function leans on an AI + clinician-reviewed model at lower cost. À la carte (imaware) is test-only - you bring your own doctor.
+Mito Health includes a care-team consult and Lifeforce includes real MD consults that interpret your panel and build a plan.
+Function leans on an AI + clinician-reviewed model. À la carte (Labcorp OnDemand) is test-only - you bring your own doctor.
 Decide how much hand-holding you need before you compare prices.

 ### 3. Treatment access Lifeforce is the standout here: it tests, interprets, AND prescribes (hormones, peptides, supplements) under clinician oversight, all in one loop.
 The others are diagnostic-first and refer out for treatment.
 If you want test-to-treatment under one roof, that narrows the field fast.

-### 4. Membership vs per-test Memberships (Function $499/yr, Mito $399-599/yr, Lifeforce $349/mo) bundle the draw + software + clinician on a recurring basis. À la carte (imaware $99-299/test) is buy-as-you-go.
+### 4. Membership vs per-test Memberships (Function $365/yr, Mito $349-1,899/yr across Core/Pro/Ultra, Lifeforce $349/mo) bundle the draw + software + clinician on a recurring basis. À la carte (Labcorp OnDemand $99-299/test) is buy-as-you-go.
 If you will test 1-2x/year and already have a doctor, à la carte is cheaper; if you want ongoing optimization with a clinician, the membership math wins.

-- Most biomarkers per dollar, AI-assisted: Function Health - $499/yr for 100+ markers, twice-yearly.
+- Most biomarkers per dollar, AI-assisted: Function Health - $365/yr for 160+ markers, twice-yearly.
 The comprehensive-panel default.

 - Test + MD plan + treatment in one loop: Lifeforce - $349/mo, the test-to-treatment standout for active optimizers.

-- MD consults + past-lab integration: Mito Health - $399-599/yr, real clinician review, imports your historical labs for day-one trends.
+- Clinician review + past-lab integration: Mito Health - from $349/yr (Core), care-team consult, imports your historical labs for day-one trends and surfaces a biological-age readout.

 - Blood + DNA + actionable targets: InsideTracker - nutrition/fitness-focused recommendations from the data.